-Figure 16: A three layer architecture
+Figure 18: A three layer architecture

-Figure 16 shows the three layers (Three-layer IoT architecture).
+Figure 18 shows the three layers (Three-layer IoT architecture).
 The IoT end devices are located in the Hydroponic farm in the proposed solution.
 The edge layer consists of the LoRa gateway and local server.
 The local server hosts LoRaWAN network server for processing of LoRa packets and links end nodes to the applications consumsing the data.
 This layer is responsible for processing of data so as to reduce the amount of raw data transmitted to the cloud.
-The amount of raw data collected is huge in the end devices level and intelligence created increases in the upper layers as data is processed to get meaningful information [79].
+The amount of raw data collected is huge in the end devices level and intelligence created increases in the upper layers as data is processed to get meaningful information [82].
 The local server therefore process data to give meaningful information to the farmers and send notifications when necessary.
 The data is also processed at the layer because we do not push live data to cloud so as to overcome challenges related to the bandwidth usage and cost.

-Due to minimal infrastructure and limited information on smart farming, solutions designed for developing countries do not only include harvesting of data and integration of communication and information to farm management system, but it also requires provision of and access to information on smart farming.
-To this end we have included information spots from Basic Internet Foundation so as to empower the local farmers.
-In addition, their back-haul connectivity option is suitable in rural area scenarios.
-Figure 17 shows overview of the whole system.
+Due to minimal infrastructure and limited information on smart farming, solutions designed for developing countries do not only include collection of data and integration of communication and information to farm management system, but it also requires the provision of and access to information on smart farming.
+To this end we have included WiFi access points, referred here as 'information spots' from Basic Internet Foundation so as to empower the local farmers.
+In addition, their back-haul connectivity option is suitable in rural area scenarios as discussed in section 3.3.4.
+Figure 19 shows an overview of the whole system.

-Figure 17: An overview of the system.
+Figure 19: An overview of the system.